 By just looking at the mere number of different integration testing strategies for software development, we can see that we have not been lazy.
 We have Big Bang, Top-down, Bottom-up, sandwich, incremental, functional incremental and so on.
 We can divide them into two different types of work package strategies, one is modules, and the other is incremental functionality with end-to-end customer value like in agile software development.
 When we see modules, we can understand that some kind of systems design have been made like in hardware, and many times the modules are mapped directly to subsystems in the architecture.
 Due to the module hierarchy, we can also see that the systems design is made top-down, which means that it is scalable no matter size, even though a big system of course has more complexity, which may require more early experimentation and not only prototypes.

-In Agile development our architecture is top-down as well, which means that size does not matter.
+In agile software development, our architecture needs to be done top-down as always in product development, which means that size (or domain) does not matter.
 Of course, we can also have an agile architecture strategy, where we later fill in the details in the architectural subsystems with micro services for example, or we can even have a strategy where we are adding architectural subsystems gradually, but the architecture is still top-down, i.e., scalable.
 But, what about the end-to-end incremental work packages, not corresponding to subsystems in the architecture, are they scalable?

 If we have a smaller software product, taken care of by one or a few teams, like in a small company, the teams have full control over not only the architecture, but also the overall functional and non-functional requirements on the product, so they can do the systems design, the system integration and the system testing.
+And if they have not done the systems design properly, due to time to market issues or similar, the refactor their code.
+This is possible due to the system is small, which makes the complexity low.
 But what can happen when we are a big company, with a big product, and we have started our agile journey with a few agile teams, that now have shown to be successful, and it is time to scale to all software development teams?

-The common way is to do a bottom-up scaling, when we are adding more agile teams, meaning that we are neglecting the wholeness and the top-down approach for reducing complexity on the whole.
-The teams will then work with functionality in the product that has not been part of any systems design, so we are not talking about lack of trust to our great agile teams, they simply have not got the right prerequisites since no one has taken care of the whole first.
+The common way is to do a bottom-up scaling, when we are adding more agile teams.
+An architecture is normally considered top-down, but the wholeness and the top-down approach for reducing complexity with systems design on the whole is neglected.
+The teams will then work with functionality in the product that has not been part of any systems design, so we are not talking about lack of trust to our great agile teams, they simply have not got the right prerequisites since no one has taken care of the whole first*.
 The risk is then high that the teams are doing their own gig with functionality that is too loosely coupled, meaning that we are unable to fulfil the requirements of the whole.

-So, our common answer to avoid Big Bang integration testing for big software products, is definitely not to only make things smaller and smaller and with some Bottom-Up magic think that the complexity has vanished when we combine the parts to a whole again.
-No, what happens is only that we have taken gigantic (another apt gig 😉 ) risks, since with the absence of systems design, we really have no clue if the parts will fit, especially not regarding non-functional requirements like performance, error handling, traceability, security, etc.
+So, our common answer to avoid Big Bang integration testing for big software products, is definitely not to only make things smaller and smaller and with some Bottom-Up magic and think that the complexity has vanished when we combine the parts to a whole again.
+No, what happens is only that we have taken gigantic (another apt gig 😉 ) risks.
+Because, with the absence of systems design, we really have no clue if the parts will fit together to a unified whole, especially not regarding non-functional requirements like performance, error handling, traceability, security, etc.

 This also means that the Built-in quality strategy that is only focusing on the parts or features that the teams build, is a naïve strategy to get Built-in quality on the whole.
 And no Continuous Improvement (Lean term: Kaizen) in the world can help us, since it is problem-solving on the whole (Lean term: Jidoka) that is needed.
 The reason is that we have introduced a lot of symptoms when we neglected the systems design and the root cause is of course to fix the systems design.
 Continuous Improvement is only a method to improve a standalone, independent, stable and standardized process, not to solve symptoms, which also is impossible, since we then will have the butterfly effect again.